API documentation

 Introduction#

-Welcome to the Everabyte Cloud Storage API!
-This guide will help you get started with our API services across all our storage plans: EverBlaze, EverStream, EverLock, and Cloud NAS.
+Welcome to the Everabyte Cloud Storage API.
+This guide will help you get started quickly with all storage plans—EverSpark, EverBlaze, and EverStream—all optimized for seamless media streaming and robust cloud storage capabilities.

 Prerequisites#

-Everabyte Account: An account with one of our storage plans:
+An Everabyte Account associated with one of our storage plans:

 Authentication#

-To start using the Everabyte API, you first need to authenticate and obtain a token.
+To use the Everabyte API, first obtain an authentication token.

 Authentication Request#